arachnetech/homebridge-mqttthing/README.md

 If the device itself provides duration timing via MQTT or if you want to query or set the duration via MQTT, you can make use of `setDuration`/`getDuration`.
 The remaining time is shown in HomeKit even if no `getRemainingDuration` is configured. `getRemainingDuration` can be used to update the remaining time, if the duration is changed at the device itself in some way.

+The default run time defaults to between 5 minutes and 1 hour (in 5 minute increments).
+This can be changed with `minDuration` and `maxDuration`.
+Note however that the Home App in iOS 12 doesn't like to show durations below 5 minutes.
+(This appears to have been improved in the iOS 13 Beta.)

 Configuring `turnOffAfterms` causes the valve to turn off automatically the specified (fixed!) number of milliseconds after it is turned on by homekit.
 It can be used instead of `durationTimer` or `setDuration`/`getDuration`.

 ```javascript